-The acronym should be followed with a colon, then the project class followed by a colon, then the title of your project.
-For example, if you are submitting a Small proposal to the CNS Core program, then your title would be CNS Core: Small: Title.
+The acronym should be followed by a colon, then the project class followed by a colon, then the title of your project.
+For example, if you are submitting a Small proposal to the CSR program, then your title would be CSR: Small: Title.